temporalio/documentation/docs/server/configuration.md

 ## clusterMetadata

-`clusterMetadata` contains the local cluster definition, including those which participate in [Multi-cluster Replication](/docs/server/multi-cluster).
+`clusterMetadata` contains the local cluster information.
+The information will be used in [Multi-cluster Replication](/docs/server/multi-cluster).

 An example `clusterMetadata` section: